 The District will support active transport to and from school, such as walking or biking.
-The District will encourage this behavior by engaging in six or more of the activities below; including but not limited to: [District will select from the list below and insert them here as policy].
+The District will encourage this behavior by engaging in six or more of the activities below; including but not limited to:

-- Designate safe or preferred routes to school - Promote activities such as participation in International Walk to School Week, National Walk and Bike to School Week - Secure storage facilities for bicycles and helmets (e.g., shed, cage, fenced area) - Instruction on walking/bicycling safety provided to students

-- Promote safe routes program to students, staff, and parents via newsletters, websites, local newspaper - Use crossing guards - Use crosswalks on streets leading to schools - Use walking school buses - Document the number of children walking and or biking to and from school - Create and distribute maps of school environment (e.g., sidewalks, crosswalks, roads, pathways, bike racks, etc.)
+- Designate safe or preferred routes to school - Promote activities such as participation in International Walk to School Week, National Walk and Bike to School Week - Secure storage facilities for bicycles and helmets (e.g., shed, cage, fenced area) - Instruction on walking/bicycling safety provided to students - Promote safe routes program to students, staff, and parents via newsletters, websites, local newspaper - Use crossing guards - Use crosswalks on streets leading to schools - Use walking school buses - Document the number of children walking and or biking to and from school - Create and distribute maps of school environment (e.g., sidewalks, crosswalks, roads, pathways, bike racks, etc.)